 Having a professional business website that conveys a strong message can prove to be a great leads or sales generating tool.
 However, the key here is to convey the right message, one that helps you connect to your target audience at a higher level.
-Which is why investing in good SEO friendly content is essential.
+Which is why investing in high-quality SEO friendly content is essential.

-Since people are regularly searching for topics relevant to your business (regardless of the industry you are in), you don’t just need content, you need content that impresses both — the readers and the search engines.
+Since people are regularly searching for topics relevant to your business (regardless of the industry you are in), you don’t just need content, you need the type of content that impresses both — the readers and the search engines.
 In short, you need in-depth, SEO friendly content that ranks in the top ten search results.

 Creating quality content is important when it comes to creating a quality impression on your readers.
-But without focusing on the SEO aspect of it, you’re missing out on the chances to getting your content in front of the right people.
+But without focusing on the SEO aspect of it, you’re missing out on the chances to get your content in front of the right people.

 Is producing SEO friendly content hard?
 Of course not.
 If you’re already creating content, you just need to take it a notch up in the right direction if you want to reap the benefits of SEO.